Flows#

 with_plain_text_credentials– export credentials in plain text. (only relevant to streaming flows)destination– specify the export location.stream– stream the ZIP file data.

-The function will return the location the exported zip file was written to.
+The function returns the location where the exported ZIP file was written.

 >>> flow